About the Institute

 Current Projects

-• Bi-monthly research seminars
+• Research seminars

 Twice a month we get together for a presentation from one of our affiliate members showcasing their latest research.
 More question time than presentation, these seminars are an excellent opportunity to see how gender impacts different academic fields.
 Keep an eye on the events page for more information about our upcoming talks!